CDL Extended through Spring Break

-Welcome back to school!
+Hello!
 I’m Jackie Partch, lead worker of the Multnomah County Library School Corps, a team of librarians from the Multnomah County Library who work in collaboration with Multnomah County K-12 schools, both public and private.

 We’ve recently adapted our services to support distance learning.
 Our librarians are able to

 - Visit classes online to demonstrate how to download ebooks and audiobooks from Multnomah County Library, including books for kids and teens that are always available.
 (We can also show these at school staff meetings.)

 - Present our program about censorship and the freedom to read, Feasting on Forbidden Fruit, online for grades 5-12 (Banned Books week is Sept.
 27-Oct.
 3)